-A really great question was asked during the Q&A portion of last Wednesday’s webinar, Talking To Preteens About Sex & Relationships, and I had to share it with you.
+A really great question was asked during a Q&A and I had to share it with you.
 It’s a big one:

 How do we teach our girls that sex must be about them, too?

 Girls everywhere are struggling with this.
 They are inundated with messages that they should be sexy, not for themselves, but for others; that they should be pleasing, not pleased.

 If you haven’t read it yet, I absolutely recommend Peggy Orenstein’s book, Girls and Sex.
 It’s a window into what young women face in high school and college and how they navigate it, for better or for worse.